Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 Source: Goldcast

 Engagement activities sync to CRM as structured records: registrations and attendance within 5 minutes, engagement scores within 30 minutes.
 Goldcast also includes Slack integration for real-time sales alerts when high-engagement attendees take specific actions.
-The integration layer is a competitive strength, with one customer reporting a 10-fold increase in speed-to-lead for webinar events.
+With a G2 rating of 4.7/5 (based on 200+ reviews), the integration layer is a competitive strength, with one customer reporting a 10-fold increase in speed-to-lead for webinar events.

 ZoomInfo integrates with 120+ tools across CRM, marketing automation, sales engagement, data warehouses, and communications platforms.